ContinuIT-nl/xmlscanner/README.md

   // This will collect all the employees found in the XML const result: Employee[] = [];

-  // This will hold the current employee object as we parse the XML let activeEmployee: Partial<Employee> = {};
+  // This will hold the current employee object as employee record is being parsed let activeEmployee: Partial<Employee> = {};

   // Setup the xml scanner.